celina-baines/DispNet-Temperature-Dependent-Dispersal/README.md

 ### Using git/github

 We will share all files on github.
 Each species has its own folder in the github repository.
-Upload all your project materials including dataframes into your species folder.
+Upload all your project materials including data files into your species folder.
 Fill out the RMarkdown in the species folder, then run the render_script.

-Running the script will automatically save the fitness and dispersal data to the shared raw_data folder in the repo and knit the RMarkdown into the Knitted_Markdowns folder.
+Running the script will automatically save the fitness and dispersal data to the shared 'raw_data' folder in the repo, knit the RMarkdown into the 'Knitted_Markdowns' folder, and save model outputs to the 'outputs' folder for later meta-analysis.

 You should have received an invitation to join the repo on github.